arielisr/getdata/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

+# TIDY dataset

-In the tidy dataset 'tidy.txt', we computed the mean and standard deviation for each feature of this feature vector, then computed the mean of these variables per subject, per activity.
+We used these features to create a tidy dataset 'tidy.txt', in which we computed the mean and standard deviation for each feature of the UCI feature vector, then computed the mean of these variables per subject, per activity.

 These final feature names are:
 * activity